nameless-and-blameless/TAG/tmp/Contact.md

 **Introduction to Wire:**

 Welcome to the guide for communicating securely with Kelvin using Wire.
-Wire is the approved platform for secure messaging, ensuring the confidentiality and integrity of our communications.
-Other popular messaging apps such as Signal, Telegram, WhatsApp, and Zoom are not acceptable, as they do not meet the Creator's standards of security.
+Wire is the Creator approved platform for secure messaging, ensuring the confidentiality and integrity of our communications.
+Other popular messaging apps such as Signal, Telegram, WhatsApp, and Zoom we will not use, as they do not meet the Creator's standards of security.

 **Contact Information:**